• Jun 16, 2025

 but they are lousy business owners.

-Any Business, any Workshop do not function by themselves.
-The Quality of your team is the single most important component of a successful and efficient operating business, yet it is the one place where business leaders and owners tend to make exceptions and tolerate substandard outcomes and to large degree mediocrity.
+No workshop runs by itself.
+The Quality of your team is the single most important component of a successful and efficient business.
+And yet it is the one place where business owners tend to make exceptions: They tolerate mediocrity and substandard outcomes.

-1. They have a scoreboard that tells them if they are winning or losing and what needs to be done to change their performance.
-They will not play if they can’t see the scoreboard.
-Do you have a score board?
-All of my high performing mentees have scoreboards in the businesses!
+✅ They have a scoreboard that tells them if they are winning or losing and what needs to be done to change their performance.

-2. They have a deep-seated internal, emotional need to succeed.
+✅ They have a deep-seated internal, emotional need to succeed.
 They do not need to be externally motivated or begged to do their job.
-They are keen and want to succeed because it is who they are . . . winners.
-Motivation is for apprentices, bystanders and casual participant.
-A players and professional rarely need motivating.
-Instead of trying to design a pep talk to motivate your people, why not create a challenge for them?
-A player’s love being tested and challenged.
-They love to win.
-I’ve even seen B players move from B to A when challenged.
+They're keen and they want to succeed because that is who they are . . . they're winners.
+Motivation is for apprentices, bystanders and casual participants (B players and C players).
+A players, professionals and quality tradespeople rarely need motivating.
+They have discipline.

-3. They love to be measured and held accountable for their results.
+✅ They love to be measured and held accountable for their results.
 Like the straight A student in high school, an A player can hardly wait for report card day.
-C players dread report card day because they are reminded of how average or deficient, they are.
+C players dread report card day because they are reminded of how average or deficient they are.
 To an A player, a report card with a B or a C is devastating and a call for renewed commitment and corrective actions.

-5. The four most important questions to ask an employee are:
+✅ The four most important questions an employee can ask are:

-• What else needs to be done
+• What else needs to be done?

-• What else can I do
+• What else can I do?

-• What do I need to do
+• What do I need to do?

-• What can I learn so I get better and add value to the business
+• What can I learn so I get better and add value to the business?

-6. “A” players see opportunities.
+✅ “A” players see opportunities.
 “C” players see only problems.

 Every situation in your business is asking a very simple question: “Do you want me to be a problem or an opportunity?
 Your choice.”
 You know the job has outgrown the person when all you hear are problems.
 The cost of a bad employee is more than their wage or salary.